KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Opinions on using Rust for Standard Library modules: Rust is popular.
 Rust broadens the funnel of people wanting to contribute, but some people won't want to learn Rust.
 CPython needs to continue to attract contributors.
 Adding Rust in CPython is different than starting a new project.
 There are many things to consider: compiler versions, stable API, pinning rust compiler, build process, platforms that can be supported.
 Conceptually, Rust makes sense for extension modules isolated from core interpreter.
 Experimentation needs to take place.
 How do we support platforms that have bad or no rust support?
 This is an extremely complex, hard problem.
 Emmma is thinking deeply about it.
 This will be a multi-year project, even if it doesn't happen.
 The speed the proposal is moving at is impressive, and there is a lot of optimism.

+Should standard library (aka batteries) shrink, stay stable, or continue expanding: some very old batteries have been removed, but not much has been done.
+It is a mixed bag.
+How do you reconcile the slow release of modules versus higher velocity when left out versus the ease of downloading Python and having an amazing suite of functionality?
+One opinion is that the standard library should not grow much more.
+Python should only have the batteries that are essential for bootstrapping and interoperability between packages.
+The overhead of maintaining packages in the standard library into perpetuity is painful and costly.
+PyPI is an amazing package registry and packages should be hosted there anytime remotely possible.

 <!--
 https://lwn.net/Articles/1039612/